Sudhansh6/Stock-Analysis/README.md

 - Anticipation of big announcement - Till the announcement is made both buyers and sellers would be hesitant to take action and hence the stock gets into the range.

 Range breakout refers to a start of a new trend.
 A false breakout may also occur.
 A trader can avoid these by analyzing the volumes.
 A true breakout usually has very high momentum.
 One can trade on such breakouts.
-For example, if a stock starts moving up after a breakout, one can go long placing stop loss at resitance level.
+For example, if a stock starts moving up after a breakout, one can go long placing stop loss at resistance level.
 The stock is expected to move to a price which is higher than the resistance level by a value equivalent to the range.
 **Flag Formation**
 The flag formation usually takes place when the stock posts a sustained rally with almost a vertical or a steep increase in stock prices.
 Flag patterns are marked by a big move which is followed by a short correction.
 The price decline can last anywhere between 5 to 15 trading sessions.
 With these two events (i.e price rally, and price decline) occurring consecutively a flag formation is formed.
 When a flag forms, the stock invariably spurts back all of a sudden and continues to rally upwards.
-A trader can initiate a trade afterflag formation.
+A trader can initiate a trade after flag formation.
 A flag forms due to many market participants booking profits due to the rally.
 The stock rallies up after a flag because 'smart money' is still invested and market sentiment is positive.
 ### Reward to Risk Ratio
  The RRR is higher than 1.3 for good trades.

 ## Final Checklist
 1. The stock should form a recognisable candlestick pattern
-2. S&R should confirm to the trade.
-The stoploss price should be around S&R
+2. S&R should confirm the trade.
+The stop loss price should be around S&R
 - For a long trade, the low of the pattern should be around the support
 - For a short trade, the high of the pattern should be around the resistance
 3. Volumes should confirm